parisamashinchi/portfolio/README.md

-## Hi 👋 MY NAMA IS PARISA MASHINCHI GHABEL
+## Hi 👋 MY NAME IS PARISA MASHINCHI GHABEL

 I am an experienced Senior Front End Developer with a strong proficiency in React and a track record of delivering high-quality web applications.
 Skilled in translating design into code, optimizing performance, and ensuring cross-browser compatibility.
 I collaborate effectively with designers and backend developers to consistently deliver exceptional user experiences.